-However, if at the point of managing a contact, correspondence or complaint, the staff member considers that it is abusive, persistent or unreasonable then the following processes will apply:
+Staff should not endure or tolerate violent, threatening or abusive behaviour.
+The safety and wellbeing of staff should always be protected.
+If at the point of managing a contact, correspondence or complaint, the staff member considers that it is abusive, persistent or unreasonable then the following processes will apply: